The Plasma Physics and Fusion research activities carried out at the York Plasma Institute fall primarily into three main areas:

 High powered lasers focussed onto a solid (or gaseous) target are used to produce plasmas.
 These rapidly expanding plasmas produce interesting high density states of matter.
 These high density plasmas can be used to simulate astrophysical plasma expansion and to understand other plasma properties.

-Laser plasma experiments are usually carried out at the Central Laser Facility, Rutherford Appleton Laboratory or at large European laser laboratories.
+Laser plasma experiments are usually carried out at the Central Laser Facility, Rutherford Appleton Laboratory, Orion at AWE or at large European laser laboratories.
 A small in-house nanosecond laser in the York Plasma Institute laboratories is used to produce plasmas for testing diagnostics prior to experiments on larger facilities.